HaowenWeiJohn/haowenweijohn.github.io/_publications/2024-01-11-PhysioLabXR.md

 **Advisor:** [Dr. Steven K. Feiner](https://www.cs.columbia.edu/~feiner/) & [Dr. Paul Sajda](https://www.bme.columbia.edu/faculty/paul-sajda)

 ## Overview
-I co-founded PhysioLabXR with my friend _Ziheng 'Leo' Li_ during my sophomore year at Worcester Polytechnic Institute (WPI) and have continued its development through my time at Columbia University.
 PhysioLabXR is an open-source **Python-based software platform** designed for real-time **multi-modal brain-computer interfaces (BCI)** and **extended reality** experiments.
 The platform integrates data from various sensors, such as **EEG, EMG, fNIRS, and eye trackers**, to process and visualize physiological data in real-time, enabling seamless neuroscience and HCI experiments.

+I co-founded PhysioLabXR with my friend _Ziheng 'Leo' Li_ during my sophomore year at Worcester Polytechnic Institute (WPI) and have continued its development through my time at Columbia University.
-I introduced PhysioLabXR to research labs across institutions, including the
+Over the last four years, I introduced PhysioLabXR to research labs across institutions, including the
 **Laboratory for Intelligent Imaging and Neural Computing (LIINC)**, **Computer Graphics and User Interfaces Lab (CGUI)**,and